CyclotronResearchCentre/spm_auto_reorient/README.md

 To install this tool :
 * copy `spm_auto_reorient.m` and `spm_auto_coreg.m` in your `spm` folder.
 This will allow the command `spm_auto_reorient()` and `spm_auto_coreg()` to be called from command-line (if no argument is given, a file selector dialog will open).
 * copy `T1_template_CAT12_rm_withskull.nii` to your `spm/canonical` folder.
-This is a template generated on 10 subjects using CAT12 that were manually reoriented to AC-PC, this provides a better performance.
+This is a template generated on 10 subjects using CAT12 that were manually reoriented to AC-PC and averaged, this provides better performance for reorientation than the more blurry MNI template.
+Note that this template is slightly better aligned to the AC-PC plane than the original MNI template, so that there may be a slight rotation bias compared to MNI if you use this custom template (usually it's mostly unnoticeable and this should have no influence if afterwards you do the SPM normalization on MNI on your data).
 * Add `spm12` and `spm12\toolbox\OldNorm` to the path in MATLAB.

 The tool can be included in the batching system of SPM12 by :